SerkanSipahi/consistentity/README.md

 ## Getting Started

-This library is writtin in ECMAScript 6, therefore it requires Node.js ~0.10.25 and the npm( node-package-manager ) ~1.3.0.
+This library is written in ECMAScript 6, therefore it requires Node.js ~0.10.25 and the npm( node-package-manager ) ~1.3.0.
 Please make sure that you have installed Node.js and npm before you run e. g. "make build"( see below Usage ).

 #### Downloads:
 [Node.js](http://nodejs.org/download/),